medic/cht-docs/content/en/building/workflows/_index.md

 linkTitle: Workflows
 weight: 3
 description: >
-  Overview and configuration of various workflows in CHT Applications.
+  Overview and configuration of workflows in CHT Applications
 ---